StanislavM31/stanislavm31-JSFEPRESCHOOL/README.md

-_the site of the Louvre museum... unfortunately, not adaptive yet :)_
+_the site of the Louvre museum...
 ***
 https://stanislavm31.github.io/stanislavm31-JSFEPRESCHOOL/museum/